-An Radhairc lies within walking distance of Carlingford Lough, Kilbroney Park and its Fairy Glen and amenities.
-It is also within a short distance of St Bronaghs ancient Church and graveyard, where the ruins of her monastery and holy well, and offers the perect location to explore the Mourne region.Facilities:
+An Radhairc, Holiday cottage, lies within a walking distance of Carlingford Lough, Kilbroney Park and its Fairy Glen and amenities.
+It is also within a short distance of St Bronaghs ancient Church and graveyard, where the ruins of her monastery and holy well are today, and it offers the perfect location to explore the Mourne region.Facilities:

-Central heating, feature fireplace, washing machine, fridge/ freezer, microwave, TV, VCR, bed linen and towels supplied, limited mobility access, children welcome, garden, outdoor play area, Young people welcome.
+Central heating, open fire, washing machine, fridge/ freezer, microwave, TV, VCR, bed linen and towels supplied, limited mobility access, children welcome, enclosed back garden, outdoor play area, Young people welcome.

-Activities: Shops, bars, restaurant, playground, fishing, golfing, hillwalking, tennis, sandy beach, mountains, forest park, leisure centre.
+Activities: Shops, bars, restaurant, playground, mountain biking, fishing, golfing, hillwalking, tennis, sandy beach, mountains, forest park, leisure centre.
 Village (1.6kms), Warrenpoint.

 Star Rating: 3 Star